top of page

 Compare Cimabue's Maesta to Giotto’s St. Francis 1299

 According to Giorgio Vasari, who documented the “Lives of the Artists” in the 16th century, Giotto started as a shepherd, in the late 13th century.
 Cimabue came across him in the mountains, drawing pictures of sheep with a piece of charcoal, and made the young Giotto his assistant.
 Whether the story is true or not, Giotto’s genius is undisputed—he was the first to put Christ’s feet on the ground, using emotion, motion and interaction between figures to bring a new sense of reality to his paintings.
 You should be able to pick out his St. Francis Receiving the Stigmata (1299).
 On a gilt background, you’ll find the beginning of a real landscape, with Francis sitting at the foot of a hill, drawing back to receive the stigmata (wounds) that are beamed from Christ’s chest.
-Okay, it may look pretty unrealistic to you, but appreciate the shocked expression of Francis, and the way his torso draws back with the weight of his knee on the ground.
+It may look unrealistic to our modern eyes, but appreciate the shocked expression of Francis, and the way his torso draws back with the weight of his knee on the ground.
 The three panels below show three scenes from the life of Francis: the dream of Pope Innocent III, the Pope authorizing Francis to found the Franciscan order, and Francis preaching to the birds.
 Look at the expression of Francis as he leans towards the birds.
 Giotto was such an outlier that other Italian artists would not replicate his innovations for another 100 years!

 In the Early Renaissance of 1400s, there is a growing interest in the humanity of Christ—his feet and his form in this world, as well as the drama that accompanies his life, death, and resurrection.
 There are too many to go through individually, but in any of the paintings you pass, you will see more motion, more emotion, and more interaction between figures.
 Angelico, Martyrdom of St. Cosimo & Damian

-The Martyrdom of St. Cosimo and Damian, also by Fra Angelico, shows clearly individual faces and expressions, as spectators watch the decapitated heads of Cosimo and Damian fall, their haloes still intact.
+The Martyrdom of St. Cosimo and Damian, also by Fra Angelico, shows clearly individual faces and expressions, as spectators watch the decapitated heads of Cosimo and Damian fall, their halos still intact.
 Notice how the gilt background has been replaced by the rolling hills of the Tuscan countryside, along with contemporary Florentine architecture and citizens.

-Lippi, Barbadori Altarpiece
+Lippi, Barbadori Altarpiece 1438

 Filippo Lippi painted the Barbadori Altarpiece, even more complex in its visual design.
 Various figures (saints, angels, even Lippi himself, dressed as a monk) crowd around the oversized Virgin and Child.
 Now, Mary and her son have real weight (and muscle), while the classical columns and arches, marble inlay and Oriental carpets, give a sense of the grandeur of the early Renaissance.
 Another Renaissance innovation: the patron (Barbadori) himself, kneeling in red robes before the Virgin as a symbol of his devotion.